Checklist: PAC and AC requirements

 The case plan goal is a specific goal for an individual child based on their assessed safety and permanency needs.

-Includes FACS and funded service provider employees involved in the delivery of casework services including contact super-visors, caseworkers, team leaders, managers and specialists.
+Includes DCJ and funded service provider employees involved in the delivery of casework services including contact super-visors, caseworkers, team leaders, managers and specialists.

 Day-to-day care and control of a child, including managing their placement, and promoting and safeguarding their well-being.

-A scale of care types starting from those that require the least involvement by FACS and service providers and continuing through different types of care that involve increasingly more involvement by FACS and service providers.
+A scale of care types starting from those that require the least involvement by DCJ and service providers and continuing through different types of care that involve increasingly more involvement by DCJ and service providers.

 Functions of Parental Responsibility (PR)